 Tag Archives | migrants

 Kolkata, one of the most important economic and cultural hubs of India.
-A concrete jungle of sky high buildings, swanky malls and offices, yet with a life refulgent, simple and laid
+A concrete jungle of sky high buildings, swanky malls and offices, yet with a life refulgent, simple and laid back.

 A collection of emotional bound portraits, street images and emotional symbols.

 I tried to show in the most neutral and clear their condition.

 Workers represent half the world’s population and are major contributors to economic and social development.
 Million workers migrated for reasons of employment.

 This is a story about migration, the illegal migration of thousands of men, women and children from Central and South America into the United States.

 They call themselves the invisibles.
 Impossible to be sure how many they are in Ostende and around, certainly more than we can imagine.
 Coming from all around the planet they end here on the Belgium coast, where the railroad ends.

 Migration is not only moving from one place to another, it is also a process of losing, rebuilding, defending and examining one’s own cultural identity.
 The photographic medium has always been at the forefront of investigating these phenomena, producing iconic images, recording moments of change, questioning cultural identity.